-The Mackenzie Applied Research Association [MARA] is a not for profit producer driven applied research association.
-MARA serves producers in the Mackenzie County, the largest County in Alberta and the northernmost commercial agriculture region in Canada.
-MARA conducts agriculture and environmental research from its Fort Vermilion, Alberta location.
-MARA is proud to serve the largest number of organic producers in Alberta.
+The Mackenzie Applied Research Association [MARA] is a not for profit producer-driven applied research association.
+MARA serves producers in Mackenzie County, the largest County in Alberta and the northernmost commercial agriculture region in Canada.
+MARA conducts applied agricultural and environmental research from its Fort Vermilion, Alberta location.
+MARA is proud to serve the largest number of organic producers (over 40%) in Alberta.

 The central aims of MARA are to:

-• deliver relevant extension services to producers with the ultimate aim of reducing production costs, improving crop and livestock marketing while enhancing greater environmental sustainability.
+• Deliver relevant extension services to producers with the ultimate aim of providing best crop and livestock management tips to producers, reducing production costs, improving crop and livestock marketing while enhancing greater environmental sustainability.

 In delivering our programs, MARA recognizes the unique climate, soil and seasonality of northern Alberta and our role to provide producers with the best extension service based on sound, verified science applied to this region.